-The Associate Dean will make a good faith effort to identify a date and time for the meeting that is mutually acceptable to the student, the faculty member, and the Undergraduate Curriculum Committee.
+The Associate Dean will make a good faith effort to identify a date and time for the meeting according to the university-specified timelines that is mutually acceptable to the student, the faculty member (if applicable), and the respective Curriculum Committee.

 In terms of the meeting format, the student usually presents their complaint to the committee first.
 This is followed by a brief Q&A of the student by the committee.
 The committee may ask the complainant any questions they may have based upon either the written case submitted by the complainant or the complainant’s oral presentation.
 The faculty member then presents his/her case, which is followed by a brief Q&A of the faculty member.
 After both the complainant and faculty member have addressed the committee, the committee then reviews the evidence, summarizes the case, and makes a recommendation to the Associate Dean concerning the resolution of the complaint.

-If the committee believes it cannot resolve any issues without additional information, the committee may request any information needed from either the complainant or the faculty member.
+If the committee believes it cannot resolve any issues without additional information, the committee may request any information needed from either the complainant, faculty member, or department.
 This information must be provided to the committee within one week of the meeting.
 If the needed information is not provided in the timeframe required then the committee may weigh this failure in making its final determination regarding the original complaint.